 - Reversal (ハンテン, Hanten): Turns the opponent's controls upside down.
 Hanten is the Japanese word for "reversal" or "inversion".

 - Pentarisu (ペンタリス, Pentarisu): Raises the opponent's stack by five rows, maintaining any gaps.

 - Suritote (スリトテ, Suritote): For each row containing blocks, all gaps will invert to blocks, and all non-magic blocks will invert to gaps

 - Moses (モーゼ, Mōze): Pushes the center to the sides and drops to fill holes, except crystal pieces.

-- Rotation (カイテン, Kaiten): Opponent's down button is rotation.
+- Rotation (カイテン, Kaiten): When the opponent presses down, their piece will rotate.
 In Japanese, kaiten means "rotation".